 There—just behind the hull of a torn-down ship.
 A familiar boy was dragging along another, much younger girl by the arm.
 The boy had a scar running across his face.
 Despite having never seen this boy before in his life, Jericho knew that his name was Duccio.

-But that was just who the boy appeared to be.
-Appearances were deceiving.
+But that was just who the boy appeared to be, he somehow now.
+Because appearances were deceiving.

-Jericho’s gaze flicked behind the children where a figure in a white cloak swung at them with a glowing conductor blade.
+Jericho’s gaze flicked to behind the two children where a figure in a white cloak was swinging at them with a glowing conductor blade.
 A Projector.
 The boy shoved the younger to the side.
 The white figure hesitated for a moment before continuing after the boy.

-The boy became agitated at this and whipped her head around to gauge the distance between her and her pursuer.
-A mistake on his part.
-He didn’t see the steel beam that jutted up from the floor in front of him and tripped right over it.
-He rolled forward before scrambling to his knees.
-He turned her head.
+The boy—no, not a boy—became agitated at this and whipped her head around to gauge the distance between her and her pursuer.
+A mistake on her part.
+She didn’t see the steel beam that jutted up from the floor in front of him and tripped right over it.
+She rolled forward before scrambling to his knees.
+She turned her head.

-The white-cloaked figure was already at his feet and raising his weapon in the air.
+The white-cloaked figure was already at her feet and raising his weapon in the air.

 Jericho didn’t check to see if the white figure was immobilized.
-Instead Jericho stared down at the boy.
+Instead Jericho stared down at the boy—no, not a boy.

 Jericho’s head buzzed.